Shubhendra Rao: Career

 In 1987, Shubhendra gave his first solo concert in Bangalore.
 Shubhendra has performed venues including Carnegie Hall and on Broadway in New York, John F. Kennedy Center for the Performing Arts in Washington DC, Walker Arts Center in Minneapolis, Des Moines Arts Center, Maui Arts and Cultural Center in Hawaii, Sydney Opera House in Sydney, Edinburgh Festivals in Scotland, at the Theatre de la Ville in Paris, WOMAD festival in Guernsey England, National Arts Festival in South Africa, Fajr International Music Festival in Tehran, Esplanade in Singapore among others.
 In India, Shubhendra has performed at major music festivals including Dover Lane Music Conference, the ITC Music Conference in Kolkata, Baba Harballabh Sangeet Mahasabha in Jullundhar, Shankarlal Festival and Gunidas Sammelan in New Delhi, SAPTAK Festival in Ahmedabad, and Vasantahabba Festival in Bangalore.

 A regular performer on Radio and the National Television, he holds a ‘Grade A’ status on the All India Radio roster.
 He is impaneled by the Indian Council for Cultural Relations (ICCR) both as a performer as well as a Guru.

 He has also been invited as a guest teacher to give 'lecture-demonstrations' about Indian music by leading universities all over the world.
 Some universities include Peabody Conservatory of Music, Duke University, Yale University, University of Sacramento, Lewis and Clark College, University of Minneapolis, Winona State University, and the University of Nebraska–Lincoln.

 In November 2007, he was awarded the "Youth Icon for Classical Music" by Zee TV.
 Shubhendra Rao & Saskia Rao were also honoured with the "Delhi Ratna" award by the Art and Cultural Trust of India in December 2014.

 Collaborations

-An ardent and enthusiastic collaborator, Shubhendra has worked with musicians across genres.
-Some of the musicians he has composed for and collaborated with include pipa player Gao Hong, jazz guitarist Nguyen Le, jazz guitarist Freddie Bryant, singer Ryoko Moriyama, jazz flautist James Newton, taar player Ciavash Borhani, and kamancha player Samer Habibi.
-He also has multiple collaborations with his wife, cellist Saskia Rao-de Haas.
+Shubhendra Rao has collaborated with musicians from a variety of musical traditions and genres.
+Among the artists he has worked with are pipa player Gao Hong, guitarist Nguyen Lê, guitarist Freddie Bryant, singer Ryoko Moriyama, flautist James Newton, taar player Ciavash Borhani, and kamancha player Samer Habibi.
+He has also frequently collaborated with his wife, cellist Saskia Rao-de Haas.